 Updated March 20, 2024

 Admiring the Golden Gate Bridge from various vantage points is one thing.
 Walking it is another.
-But of all the things I enjoyed in San Francisco, biking the Golden Gate Bridge was my hands-down favourite.
+But of all the things I enjoyed in San Francisco, biking Golden Gate Bridge was my hands-down favourite.

 In a city known for its hills, the 8-mile / 13-kilometre ride from Fisherman’s Wharf to Sausalito across the Golden Gate Bridge is surprisingly flat.
 It’s one of the easiest you’ll encounter.
 Travelling solo?
 No worries.
 You’ll share the route with many others, and you might just meet some new friends along the way.
 Or, join one of the tours and travel in a small group.